george-hawkins/arf-drone/transmitter-flight-modes.md

 ![loaded models](images/opentx-companion/loaded-models.png)

-This page largely covers the process that Painless360 covers well in [this video](https://www.youtube.com/watch?v=agjHu-WhCJw&feature=youtu.be&t=364) from 6:04.
+This page largely covers the process that Painless360 covers well in this [video](https://www.youtube.com/watch?v=agjHu-WhCJw) from 6:04 onwards.
 However he first shows how to set things up using a Taranis X9D+ that's been modified to add a six position switch, it's only around 10:00 that he discusses achieving things using two of the switches on an unmodified transmitter.

+Note: if you watch this video from the start then ignore the part on pitch inversion - we handled this differently.

 He uses the swtiches SF and SE on the Taranis X9D+.
 The Q X7 doesn't have an SE switch so instead we'll use the upper left pair of three-way switches called SA and SB.